3035689025/ENGG1340_COMP2113_Group-project/README.md

 \
 Format of the game save is as follow:\
 \
 5 0 10
-(Week, Money, Wrongattempts)
+(Week, Money, Wrongattempts) in save1.txt

 ###### Requirement 5- Program codes in multiple files